jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 <div align=center><img src="imgs/v1/11.png" alt="drawing" width="900"/></div>

-If we want to implement it on the board, we need to change the code and add one another IP like belo：
+If we want to implement it on the board, we need to change the code and add one another IP like below：

 <div align=center><img src="imgs/v1/14.png" alt="drawing" width="900"/></div>

-Double click on and have a setting like below:
+Double-click on and have a setting like the below:

 <div align=center><img src="imgs/v1/15.png" alt="drawing" width="900"/></div>